tapi262/game_/README.md

 ![game](./images.zip/images/game.png)
 ## Author: tapi262

-### In the game you have to get green crystals and avoid red ones. if you catch a green crystal you get score.
+### In the game you have to get green crystals and avoid red ones.
+If you catch a green crystal you get score.
 If you catch a red crystal you lose a life.
 The game ends when you lose 3 lives.
 You can show the best score.
 At any stage of the game you can return to the menu by pressing  'm'.

 ### Technologies
-**name** - Python with using pygame, time, os and random.
+ Python with using pygame, time, os and random.

 ### How to run this app?
 1. Clone the template project, replacing my-project with the name of the project you are creating: